-A successful cold email template with a CTA has to have a certain structure: a personalized conversation opener, a valuable offer, and a trigger to accept this offer.
+A successful cold email template with a CTA has a certain structure: a personalized conversation opener, a valuable offer, and a trigger to accept this offer.
 If you get some element out of this structure, the email won’t work.

 But the main point here is to write your emails with intention, so by the time the prospect gets to the CTA, they are already convinced they need to jump in.
 All they have to do to make it happen is to follow the link, press the button, reply to the email, etc.

-Make Your CTAs Work!
+Make Your CTAs Work

 Don’t expect your CTA to do the entire job and make the sales happen by magic.
 Your email text should do it instead.
-And a CTA is only another reminder for a prospect to complete a certain action.
+And a CTA is only another reminder for a prospect to complete a particular action.